openmrs/openmrs-ocl-client/README.md

 ### Creating a Sass build
 ```
 - To compile Sass to CSS each time you make a change to a file with a .scss file
-  extension, run the command below.
+  extension, run the command below:

 $ npm run build:css